lubianat/tiokhin2020/notes_by_lubiana.md

 position and change one parameter for another.
 I will change that once I finish the R package.

+# Step 1:

+## Add tests for the functions

+I will add tests for everything, so we know that the code does what you expect it does.
+That is the industry standard: if it is not tested, you can't know if it works the way it should.

+Tests are added to the package with the help of another package called testthat.

+### Add integration test
+The first thing is to add a test that runs the whole script so I can modify and re-test and be sure that the results are the same.

+I've made a simple test for only one of the cases of interest.
+I will make more to be sure that (almost) all the code is covered.

 ### Actual problems